NateEag/aspell/README.md

 installed in `<build dir>/inst` for easier testing and debugging.
 You can change that by using the `--prefix` option.

-Autogen should be run when ever anything but the source files or Makefile.am files are modified.
+Autogen should be run whenever anything but the source files or Makefile.am files are modified.

 Than to build and install:
 ```